CAMRA - Campaign for Real Ale logo

 Do you provide accommodation?

-Yes, we can provide an accommodation allowance of up to £45+VAT per person per night subject to minimums of 8-hours work during set-up/take-down periods or 10-hours work during open sessions per night claimed.
+Yes, we can provide an accommodation allowance of up to £30+VAT per person per night subject to minimums of 8-hours work during set-up/take-down periods or 10-hours work during open sessions per night claimed.
 Alternatively, if working a minimum of 3 days, you can request free accommodation in university halls of residence subject to the same minimum hours per day described above.
+If you select to apply for accommodation at the Hilton, next to the NEC, we require you to stay from Sunday to Sunday and to pay £5.00 per night towards the cost.

 Do you cover transport costs?